Competitive Comparison

 Advanced protection for sensitive functions

 Corporate and Enterprise customers can review heavier protection for the most valuable parts of their JavaScript.
-See the technical docs for details.
+See the implementation docs and review proof pack for details.

 Credential Hygiene